 Grantee Spotlight @ the TIF Cafe: Claudette Yarbrough, Youth Empowerment Services

-[Press "play" icon below to hear interview; it may take a few seconds to begin playing.]
+[Press "play" icon below to hear the interview; it may take a few seconds to begin playing.]

-Four local education agencies (LEAs), representing 100 percent of the organization's 16 campuses are partnering with YES to implement the EEP.
-All of the 16 schools qualify as high-need campuses.
+Five local education agencies (LEAs), representing 100 percent of the organization's 17 campuses are partnering with YES, Inc. to implement the Educator Effectiveness Process (EEP).
+All of the 17 schools qualify as high-need campuses.

-EEP has been an extremely successful addition to each campus' comprehensive school improvement processes during the past six years.
+EEP has been an extremely successful addition to each campus' comprehensive school improvement processes during the past 9 years.

 YES, Inc. is partnering with the following vendors to fulfill EEP priorities.